03-JS/LC-VEGA/README.md

 ### Weather
 ---
-VEGA can give you information on all weather phenomenons from the base game by saying:
+VEGA can give you information on all weather phenomena from the base game by saying:

 - VEGA, info about rainy / stormy / foggy / flooded / eclipsed weather